Marriage, Couples, and Family Counseling

 Graduates of the MFC program will demonstrate clinical skills in the practice of marital and family counseling.
 These include establishing rapport/relationships with couples and families and conveying respect; conducting interviews with couples and family systems; integrating systemic theories and intervention strategies in work with couples and families; diagnosing family problems and identifying healthy family functioning; developing hypotheses and setting goals in working with couples and families; observing and identifying interactional systems influencing the family; and making appropriate interventions.
 Trainees must also demonstrate sensitivity in working with couples and families with a variety of cultural and ethnic backgrounds and present a professional image in working with couples and families.

-Because marriage and family counseling requires high levels of professional maturity and interpersonal skills, the curriculum offers a number of experiential learning courses which are designed to foster students' personal development, relationship skills and professional orientation.
+Because marriage, couples, and family counseling requires high levels of professional maturity and interpersonal skills, the curriculum offers a number of experiential learning courses which are designed to foster students' personal development, relationship skills and professional orientation.
 The courses include self-exploration and skill acquisition regarding personal values, professional issues, personal and professional relationships, and group dynamics.
 The courses offer opportunities for development of cohesive relations between students through self-disclosure, empathic listening, feedback, and role play.

 Competent counseling practice is informed and guided by theory.
 The program track emphasizes thorough knowledge of individual and family development within social contexts.
 Theory-based approaches to individual, family and group counseling are covered in-depth.
 During counseling practica, students are closely supervised in their use of knowledge about families and family counseling theories.
 Supervised practice continues and is expanded during internship.
 Students may complete a thesis where they develop competence at independent research or a professional paper/project if they desire in-depth focus in an area of special interest.